 The Government announced £235m funding for quantum technologies in the 2018 Budget, taking total funding for the next phase of the National Quantum Technologies programme to £315m.
 As the lead partner for the UK National Quantum Technology Hub for Sensors and Metrology, the University of Birmingham is uniquely positioned to inform and share details of its exciting technological developments, pioneering research and ground-breaking investigations in quantum sensors that are attracting keen interest from industry.
 The University of Birmingham’s Centre for Innovation in Advanced Measurement in Manufacturing (CIAMM) offers pre-funded assistance to help SMEs solve quality-related challenges through advanced inspection and measurement, enabling them to realise their new product aspirations.
 It delivers support by providing access to specialist expertise, world-class facilities and a wide network of collaborative partners.
 Find out how CIAMM can help you in the Enterprise Hub.

-Other organisations that have already signed up to be at the event include the British Measurement & Test Association (BMTA), the Defence and Security Accelerator (DASA), and GAMBICA.
+Other organisations that have already signed up to be at the event include the British Measurement & Test Association (BMTA) and GAMBICA.

 Watch live demonstrations